Open seven days a week by appointment 8am-11pm EST

-The funeral provider cannot refuse to handle a casket or urn you bought online, at a local casket store, or somewhere else — or charge you a fee to do it.
+The funeral provider cannot refuse to handle a casket or urn you bought from a local casket & urn store, or somewhere else — or charge you a fee to do it.
 The funeral home cannot require you to be there when the casket or urn is delivered to them.

 No state law requires routine embalming for every death.
 Some states require embalming or refrigeration if the body is not buried or cremated within a certain time; some states don’t require it at all.
 In most cases, refrigeration is an acceptable alternative.
 In addition, you may choose services like direct cremation and immediate burial, which don’t require any form of preservation.
 Many funeral homes have a policy requiring embalming if the body is to be publicly viewed, but this is not required by law in most states.
 Ask if the funeral home offers private family viewing without embalming.
 If some form of preservation is a practical necessity, ask the funeral home if refrigeration is available.

 Outer burial containers are not required by state law anywhere in the U.S., but many cemeteries require them to prevent the grave from caving in.
 If the funeral home sells containers, but doesn’t list their prices on the GPL, you have the right to look at a separate container price list before you see the containers.
 If you don’t see the lower-priced containers listed, ask about them.

 The Funeral Rule, enacted by the Federal Trade Commission on April 30, 1984 and amended it effective 1994, was designed to protect consumers by requiring that they receive adequate information concerning the goods and services they may purchase from a funeral provider.
 All funeral providers must comply with The Funeral Rule.

 It’s best to NOT tell the funeral director anything about wanting to buy your casket from me until you get a written, itemized price list (General Price List).
 Many people believe that some funeral homes have two different price lists.
 One where the prices are higher if you buy your casket or urn from the outside.